TroublesomeSaramsh789/CSSLibrary/README.md

 Instagram: Saramsh Troublesome
 Its less of an documentaion and more of a cheat sheet.

+Note: You can add multiple classes into a single html element.

 Colors
 	There are total 10 colours with 3 levels each except cyan. blue